Monopoly Pricing in Vertical Markets with Demand Uncertainty: Comparative Statics

 More can be said, if we restrict attention to the $\ew$- and $\disp$-orders.
 We will write $L_i$ to denote the lower end of the support of variable $X_i$ for $i=1,2$. \begin{theorem} Let $X_1\sim F_1, X_2\sim F_2$ be two nonnegative, continuous, strictly DGMRD demand distributions with finite second moment.
-In addition, \begin{enumerate}[label=(\roman*), noitemsep] \item if either $X_1$ or $X_2$ are DMRD and $X_1\ew X_2$, and if $L_1\le L_2$, then $r^*_1\le r^*_2$. \item if either $X_1$ or $X_2$ are IFR and $X_1\disp X_2$, then $r^*_1\le r^*_2$. \end{enumerate} \end{theorem} The first part of \Cref{thm:var} follows directly from Theorem 3.C.5 of \cite{Sh07}.
+In addition, \begin{enumerate}[label=(\roman*), noitemsep] \item if either $X_1$ or $X_2$ are DMRD and $X_1\ew X_2$, and if $L_1\le L_2$, then $r^*_1\le r^*_2$. \item if either $X_1$ or $X_2$ are IFR and $X_1\disp X_2$, then $r^*_1\le r^*_2$. \end{enumerate} \end{theorem} \begin{proof} The first part of \Cref{thm:var} follows directly from Theorem 3.C.5 of \cite{Sh07}.
 Based on its proof, the assumption that at least one of the two random variables is DMRD (and not merely DGMRD) cannot be relaxed.
 Part (ii) follows directly from Theorem 3.B.20 (b) of \cite{Sh07} and the fact that the $\hr$-order implies the $\mrl$-order.
 As in part (i), the condition that both $X_1$ and $X_2$ are DGMRD does not suffice and we need to assume that at least one is IFR.
-Recall, that $\text{IFR} \subset \text{DMRD} \subset \text{DGMRD}$ with all inclusions being strict, see e.g. \cite{Le18}.
-The first implication of \Cref{thm:var} is that there exist classes of distributions for which less variability implies lower wholesale prices.
-This is in contrast with the results of \cite{La01} and \cite{Xu10} and sheds light on the effects of upstream demand uncertainty.
+Recall, that $\text{IFR} \subset \text{DMRD} \subset \text{DGMRD}$ with all inclusions being strict, see e.g., \cite{Le18}. \end{proof} The first implication of \Cref{thm:var} is that there exist classes of distributions for which less variability implies lower wholesale prices.
+This is in contrast with the results of \cite{La01} and \cite{Xu10} (for the additive demand case) and sheds light on the effects of upstream demand uncertainty.
 In these models, uncertainty falls to the retailer, and the supplier charges a higher price to capture an increasing share of all supply chain profits as variability reduces.
 Contrarily, if uncertainty falls to the supplier as in the present model, then the supplier may charge a lower price as variability increases.
 The second implication is that these results, albeit general, do not apply to all distributions that are comparable according to \emph{some} variability order.
-As illustrated with the examples in \Cref{convex1,convex2}, there exist notions of variability and demand distributions that can be ordered according to these notions, for which less variability may not lead to conclusions about wholesale prices.
-This demonstrates the usefulness of the characterization in \eqref{eq:fixed}.
-In contrast to existing studies, by means of \Cref{lem:technical}, one may use the diverse theory of stochastic orders to show that conclusions regarding the effect of demand variability on prices crucially depend on the exact notion of variability that will be employed and may be ambiguous even under the standard setting of linear demand that is studied here.
+As illustrated with the examples in \Cref{convex1,convex2} and the convex-order, less variability may lead to both higher or lower wholesale prices.
+From a managerial perspective, this implies that the effect of demand variability on prices crucially depends on the exact notion of variability that will be employed and may be ambiguous even under the standard setting of linear demand that is studied here.